 18+ applications for university

-What this means for UCAS and university applications
+What does this mean for UCAS and university applications?

 FE students who have not yet applied to university